adriandahlin/CUSP_Principles_of_Urban_Informatics/HW2_akd361/README.md

 -----------------------------------------------------------------------------------------------------------------------------

-Laura Gladson helped me with Assignment 3.
+Laura Gladson helped me and Alexey with Assignment 3.
 She explained how to get the correct extension for the dataset (/avwq-z233/1414245694/avwq-z233) using ls in compute.

-She also helped with plt commands.
-I figured out the legend command and passed that along to Laura.
 She showed me how to use <dataframe_name>.head() to show just the first few rows.
+She also helped by showing me and Alexey what the plt commands are.
+I figured out the legend command and passed that along to Laura and Alexey.

+The dataset I chose (Current Medallions) was a little unfortunate.
+The only two numerical columns were not related (model year and medallion agent number).
+Would have been more interesting to pick two variables that were correlated.
+If I had more time I'd pick different data, but it's too close to the deadline to go back now.